cerb/cerb.github.io/pricing/site.md

 <div id="non-profit"></div>

-## What qualifies a charity or non-profit organization for a free license?
+## What qualifies a charity or non-profit organization for a free license donation?

 To receive a free Cerb license with ongoing software updates, a charity or non-profit must have a charter that seeks to improve the public good and be registered as a 501(c)(3) organization (or their own national equivalent).
 The organization should be primarily funded through public donations or grants, and such contributions should be tax deductible by the donors.

 <div id="opensource"></div>

-## What qualifies an open source project for a free license?
+## What qualifies an open source project for a free license donation?

 To receive a free Cerb license with ongoing software updates, an open source project must have a website explaining the purpose of the project, 100% of source code available in a public repository like GitHub, and a self-hosted option with an open source license.